AVSystem/Anjay/doc/sphinx/source/LwM2M.rst

 - **Bootstrap Delete** command, represented as **DELETE** requests from the Bootstrap Server to the Client, allows the Bootstrap Server to delete existing Object Instances.

-- The Bootstrap Server may also send **GET** requests, interpreted as **Bootstrap Discover**.
-It allows the Bootstrap Server to get information about the data model supported by and present on the client device.
-Only a list of Object Instances with some additional metadata is accessible.
-The Bootstrap Server *cannot* read Resource values.

 - Finally, the Bootstrap Server sends a **Bootstrap Finish** command, represented as a **POST /bs** CoAP request send to the Client.
 Upon receiving